 Free and Reduced Price Lunch as an Indicator of Poverty

-Researchers often use free or reduced price lunch (FRPL) enrollment figures as a proxy for poverty at the school level, because Census poverty data (which is used at the state and district level) is not available disaggregated below the school district level and is not collected annually.
-Accordingly, annual FRPL data is regularly used within school districts to determine a school’s eligibility for Title I funds.
-It is also used as a proxy for low-income status when determining whether a subgroup of needy students is making Adequate Yearly Progress (AYP) under No Child Left Behind.
+Researchers often use free or reduced-price lunch (FRPL) enrollment figures as a proxy for poverty at the school level, because Census poverty data (which is used at the state and district level) is not available disaggregated below the school district level and is not collected annually.
+Accordingly, annual FRPL data are regularly used within school districts to determine a school’s eligibility for Title I funds.
+They are also used as a proxy for low-income status when determining whether a subgroup of needy students is making Adequate Yearly Progress (AYP) under No Child Left Behind.

 Funding & Distribution

 The Food and Nutrition Service (FNS), an arm of the U.S. Department of Agriculture, distributes school lunch grant funds to states.
 State school lunch grants are based on the number of meals of each type distributed within the state in the previous fiscal year (free, reduced price, and paid lunch, as well as milk, snacks, and breakfast) multiplied by the federally set reimbursement rate for each type of meal.

 In order to receive federal funding for school lunch programs, states are required to contribute matching funds equal to 30 percent of the federal funds they received in 1980.
 Because the matching funds are frozen at 1980 levels, state-required contributions are often very small relative to the federal reimbursement level.
 There is an exception for states with per capita income below the national per capita income, however.
 For these states, the required match is decreased by the percentage by which the state per capita income is below the per capita income of the United States.
 For example, if Texas’ per capita income were 2 percentage points lower than the national per capita income, Texas would be required to match 28 percent of school lunch funding rather than 30 percent.